microsoft/Web-Dev-For-Beginners/7-bank-project/3-data/README.md

 > To make the balance display prettier, we use the method [`toFixed(2)`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number/toFixed) to force displaying the value with 2 digits after the decimal point.

 Now we need to call our `updateDashboard()` function everytime the dashboard is loaded.
-If you already finished the [lesson 1 assignment](../1-template-route/assignment.md) this should be straighforward, otherwise you can use the following implementation.
+If you already finished the [lesson 1 assignment](../1-template-route/assignment.md) this should be straightforward, otherwise you can use the following implementation.

 Add this code to the end of the `updateRoute()` function: